-If you think about it, an imbalance is a bad habit.
-Our body gets used to a certain position and it will want to stay in that position, making simple activities like stretching and walking painful.
-As with anything, to see success we typically have to stop a bad habit and start a good habit.
-Correcting your posture is no different.
-In fact, think of it this way: you have to start stretching one muscle group and start strengthening the opposing muscle group in order to fix any imbalance you may have.
+An imbalance is a bad habit.
+Our body gets used to a certain position, and it will want to stay in that position, making simple activities like stretching and walking painful.
+As with anything, we typically have to stop a bad habit and start a good one to see success.

 These imbalances do not just plague the sedentary.
-They can actually wreak havoc on highly active people as well IF their programming is not addressing opposing muscle groups.
-Take for instance the guy who only goes to the gym to only do bench press or the young teen who only does pushups when his interest in fitness starts to grow.
-Both are building imbalances in their chest and front deltoids, and triceps by neglecting the rear deltoids, rhomboids, and other upper back muscles that oppose the chest pushing movements.
+They can wreak havoc on highly active people as well if their programming is not addressing opposing muscle groups.
+Take, for instance, the guy who only goes to the gym to bench-press or the young teen who only does push-ups when his interest in fitness grows.
+Both are building imbalances in their chest, front deltoids and triceps by neglecting the rear deltoids, rhomboids and other upper-back muscles that oppose the chest pushing movements.